awsdocs/amazon-dynamodb-developer-guide/doc_source/AdditionalResources.md

 Each session covers different use cases and examples\.

 ## Training Courses<a name="AdditionalResources.Training"></a>
++ [ Developing with Amazon DynamoDB](https://www.aws.training/Details/Curriculum?id=65583) — Designed by AWS to take you from beginner to expert in developing real world applications with data modeling for Amazon DynamoDB\.
 + [DynamoDB Deep\-Dive Course](https://linuxacademy.com/course/dynamo-db-deep-dive/) — A course from Linux Academy with help from the Amazon DynamoDB team\.
 + [Amazon DynamoDB: Building NoSQL Database\-Driven Applications](https://www.edx.org/course/amazon-dynamodb-building-nosql-database-driven-app) — A course from the AWS Training and Certification team hosted on edX\.
 + [AWS DynamoDB — From Beginner to Pro](https://acloud.guru/learn/aws-dynamodb) — A course from A Cloud Guru\.